-Why do we need to merge two data sets?
+Why do we need to merge two datasets?

 Statistical Package for the Social Sciences (SPSS) is a powerful software for analyzing data.
 Today we are going to discuss an interesting use of SPSS, known as data merging as well as data matching.
-Data merging is so much important for the researchers to merge two data sets into one.
+Data merging is so much important for the researchers to merge two datasets into one.
 Suppose you have two data sets of a specific number of samples, one containing information on a set of variables and the other containing information on another set of variables.
 As a matter of fact, you want to merge these two data sets into one.
-Please note that the both data sets should have a common (unique) variable which is called the key variable/ID to be merged.
-If you don’t have the key variable for the both data sets, SPSS will not be able to merge the data sets.
+Please note that both datasets should have a common (unique) variable which is called the key variable/ID to be merged.
+If you don’t have the key variable for both data sets, SPSS will not be able to merge the data sets.

-Start to merge two data sets
+Start to merge two datasets

 First of all, open both of your data sets.
-Set the same property for the key variable/ID in the two data sets.
+Set the same property for the key variable/ID in the two datasets.
 Remove any duplicate case from the data sets.
 Sort the key variable/ID of two data sets in ascending order.
 Now you are ready to merge your desired data sets into one file.

-The process to merge two data sets
+The process to merge two datasets

-Now open the data set where you want to see the whole data after merging.
+Now open the dataset where you want to see the whole data after merging.
 Click on Data and then select Merge Files.
 Select Add Variables.
 You’ll see a dialogue box with the message “Add variable to…….”
 Select An external SPSS Statistics data file.
 Browse your second file and click on continue.
 Click on the key variable/ID from the Excluded Variables list.
 Click on Match cases on key variables in sorted files.
 Enter the key variable/ID into Key Variables box clicking on the adjacent right arrow.
-Click on Active data set is keyed table.
+Click on Active dataset is keyed table.
 Click on OK.
 SPSS will show you a warning “Keyed match will fail if data are not sorted in ascending order of Key Variables.”